Waseem Zahoor - Treats 'N Eats Desserts

 Mike Bowers - Premier Wheels Direct

-Mike has been with Premier Wheels Direct for over 2 years - and knows a thing or two about wheels; having been in the auto business for over 40 years.
+Mike has been with Premier Wheels Direct since 2014 - and knows a thing or two about wheels; having been in the auto business for over 40 years.
 Premier carries thousands of different tires and rims for cars and trucks and offers winter/summer tire storage.
 “We have an extensive selection” says Mike.
 In fact, Premier showcases more than 500 rims in-stock and offers a full selection of name brand tires to choose from.

 Mike has seen all sorts of interesting tire situations at the shop.
 The one that sticks out the most is the customer who came in with a wrench that punctured right through the tire.
 “We like to get everyone back on the road with a safe set of tires at a fair price.”